Ultimate guide to creating a website for your business

 So, you followed our advice at the start of this guide and you created a website that is set up to be search engine friendly.
 You’ve provided the content people want to find and structured it correctly.
 Lastly, you’ve created a speedy website – your SEO marketing strategy is already off to a great start!

 You can continue with this by further researching keywords that are relevant to your website goals and adding more content to target these keywords or phrases, so helping more people find your site.
 This strategy can be very effective in the medium to longer term.
-If you prefer to hire someone to help with this we offer a range of search engine optimisation packages which you might want to consider.
+If you prefer to hire someone to help with this we offer a search engine optimisation service which you might want to consider.

 The quickest way to Page One on Google may be pay-per-click advertising.
 This can be highly targeted, but is often expensive and another area you might want to consider getting professional help on.